+500T 10

-600T 10 consumers say everyday moments of happiness are how they treat themselvesx THE GOOD NEWS: While food labelling and marketing changes can seem like another hurdle for food businesses to get over, a growing awareness of nutrition amongst the average consumer can be a positive if you get your recipe and labelling right.
-According to the British Nutrition Foundation, 64 per cent of consumers say they check nutritional information labelsxii, with 41 per cent paying particular attention when buying a new food item, to help them get the balance they want in their diets.
+consumers say everyday moments of happiness are how they treat themselves.^{xiv}

+THE GOOD NEWS:

+While food labelling and marketing changes can seem like another hurdle for food businesses to get over, a growing awareness of nutrition amongst the average consumer can be a positive if you get your product offer and labelling right.
+According to the British Nutrition Foundation, 64 per cent of consumers say they check nutritional information labels^{xvi}, with 41 per cent paying particular attention when buying a new food item, to help them get the balance they want in their diets.

 "Balance is the key to health and many consumers are becoming more open to treating themselves as part of their holistic health regime.
 That may mean choosing smaller portions of an indulgent treat, choosing cakes and pastries with added natural ingredients, or aligning the treats they buy to a particular way of eating, like plant-based.
-And while it's challenging to meet all of the needs of today's health-conscious consumer, understanding your customer can really help focus your product choice to maximise sales" Brett Fowler Sales Director HEALTH IN FOCUS: Why HFSS regulations don't have to impact your success New restrictions on products high in fat, sugar and salt (HFSS) could lead to some of the most significant changes to UK food and drink retailers in years, limiting the placement and promotion of HFSS products.
+And while it's challenging to meet all of the needs of today's health-conscious consumer, understanding what they are looking for can really help focus your product choice" Brett Fowler Sales Director HEALTH IN FOCUS: Why HFSS regulations don't have to impact sweet treat sales New restrictions on products high in fat, sugar and salt (HFSS) could lead to some of the most significant changes to UK food and drink retailers in years, limiting the placement and promotion of HFSS products.
 Each product is rated by a 'Nutrient Profile Score' with negative points for calorie density, saturated fat, sugar and sodium, and positive points for protein, fibre, fruit, vegetables and nuts.
 Foods that score four or more and drinks that score one or more are classed as HFSS products.
 So while traditional cakes, bakes and treats might not fare well in retail spaces, the consumer trend for 'a little of what you fancy' could actually serve businesses well.
-At Queensland Bakery, we recognise that consumers will always crave indulgent treats.
-We offer individually wrapped bars and snacks and we're looking into creating portion-controlled products at less than 100 calories a serving to promote responsible treating.
+At Queensland Bakery Co, we recognise that consumers will always crave indulgent treats.
+We offer individually wrapped bars and snacks perfect for wholesale sales to coffee shops and retail, and we're looking into creating portion-controlled products at less than 100 calories a serving to promote responsible treating.
 We're also exploring how we can reduce sugar, fat and salt from our treats by utilising alternative ingredients but without compromising on taste.

-Five on trend flavours and formats to super-charge your sales While classics like a great chocolate brownie or the perfectly chewy cookie will always be on the menu, on trend flavours and formats are key to keeping your customers coming back for more.
-Whether you need ready to slice sweet treats to pass off as your own or pre-wrapped treats ready to grab and go, adding newness to your offer is always good for business.
+Five on trend flavours and formats to keep your wholesale offer up to date While classics like a great chocolate brownie or the perfectly chewy cookie will always be on the menu, supplying on trend flavours and formats is key to helping your customers drive repeat visits to their out of home, food to go and convenience retail businesses.
+Whether they need ready to slice sweet treats to pass off as their own or pre-wrapped treats ready to grab and go, keeping your wholes ale offer fresh is always good for business.